JX-Luo/TS6/README.md

 During the experiments, there may be newly dead channels and we update the calibration sheet.
 I created a google spreadsheet [here](https://docs.google.com/spreadsheets/d/1izM2mY1kjGAxIqMIXwhyzw1iuuMF3k5VXFJqi9Sy2U4/edit?pli=1&gid=1603179474#gid=1603179474),
 if we update the calibration sheet in the above link, the function should be able to see the difference.
-(I have not tested yet, because I didn't make it to do any experiment after I finished this)
+(I have not tested yet, because I failed to do any experiment after I finished this)

 By default, the TS6 module use the 'Latest' sheet, but if we want to use another sheet, run:
 ```